Carapacik/swagger_parser/swagger_parser/README.md

   # Set 'false' to maintain compatibility with Freezed 2.x.
   use_freezed3: false

+  # Optional (dart & freezed only).
+Set string value to use fallbackUnion parameter when using Freezed annotation.
+  # When set to a string value, adds fallbackUnion: <value> to the @Freezed annotation.
+  # When not set (null) or empty, the @Freezed annotation has no fallbackUnion parameter.
+  # Examples: "unknown"
+  # Default: "" (no fallbackUnion parameter)
+  fallback_union: ""

   # DART ONLY
   # Optional.
 Set `true` to use MultipartFile instead of File as argument type for file parameters.
   use_multipart_file: false